The-Balance-FFXIV/balance-static/content/guide/advanced-non-standard-blm-guide.md

 ![](https://lh3.googleusercontent.com/aE0I1qvqQpn_sJ79sZNMLynkSN2eusINAWEU5nZsERNDXXDUYxp8R2_ttSXCKXZPDsojoucy-TtUESGDGrNKaD81l-SrTmTeyAqdIBF1CZ_oWlHA2lamnCgz5wmjswAdlv5XMg8R)

 Same concept as AF1 HF2 Double Flare, but with more targets in mind.
 At a higher number of targets, HF2 becomes more effective with its lack of damage falloff.
-This line becomes better than A18 at 6 targets or more.
+This line becomes better than A18 at six targets or more.

 # Intermediate